shreyansz/BarChart/README.md

 ### Installation
 * Ensure MySQL and MongoDB are running smoothly.
+* Place your MySQL credentials and endpoint on line 7 in model.php
+* Download [JpGraph] and place the folder alongside the BarChart folder so that they both have the same parent folder.
+Basically, you want it to be one directory level above view.php
 * Place this folder in server location from where it can accessed by the browser.
 (Normally htdocs or shtdocs).
 * Run db/setup.php either from command line or browser to setup data.